 Prehistory

 The history of Eritrea starts much before written documentation.
-Early people lived in the area more than a million years ago, according to archeological data.
+Early people lived in the area more than a million years ago, according to archaeological data.
 Ancient tools and fossils found at sites such as Buya and Adi Keyh offer an understanding of human evolution.

 Antiquity